bahmutov/cy-grep/README.md

 If `grepFilterSpecs=true` and a spec has only required tags, and you are running without any tags, the the spec will be skipped completely.

-Read the blog post 📝 [Required Tags](https://glebbahmutov.com/blog/required-tags/).
+Read the blog posts 📝 [Required Tags](https://glebbahmutov.com/blog/required-tags/) and [Use Required Test Tags Instead Of Skipping Tests](https://glebbahmutov.com/blog/required-tags-instead-of-skipped-tests/).

 ## Negative grep